97209/spinnaker.github.io/setup/quickstart/index.md

   nav: setup
 ---

 Here are a few quickstart solutions.
 These are not meant for production use.
-To install spinnaker for more than just evaluation, you need a [full install](/setup/install/) using Halyard.
+To install Spinnaker for more than just evaluation, you need a [full install](/setup/install/) using Halyard.

 * [Amazon Web Services](https://aws.amazon.com/about-aws/whats-new/2016/08/netflix-oss-spinnaker-on-the-aws-cloud-quick-start-reference-deployment/)
 * [Google Cloud Launcher](https://cloud.google.com/launcher/solution/click-to-deploy-images/spinnaker?q=spinnaker)